risk-first/website/menagerie/Coordination-Risk.md

 #### ZooKeeper

-First, [ZooKeeper](https://zookeeper.apache.org) is an Open-Source datastore, which is used a lot for coordinating a distributed systems, and storing things like configuration information across them.
-If the configuration of a distributed system gets changed, it's important that _all of the agents in the system know about it_, otherwise... disaster.
+First, [ZooKeeper](https://zookeeper.apache.org) is an Open-Source datastore, which is used in building distributed systems (like the one above) and ensuring things like configuration information are consistent across all agents.

 This _seems_ trivial, but it quickly gets out-of-hand:  what happens if only some of the agents receive the new information?
 What happens if a datacentre gets disconnected while the update is happening?
 There are lots of edge-cases.

 ZooKeeper handles this by communicating inter-agent with it's own protocol.
-It elects a **master agent** (via voting), turning it into an **AI**-style team.
+It elects a **master agent** (via **GII**-style voting), turning it into an **AI**-style team.
 If the master is lost for some reason, a new leader is elected.  _Writes_ are then coordinated via the **master agent** who makes sure that a _majority of agents_ have received and stored the configuration change before telling the user that the transaction is complete.
 Therefore, ZooKeeper is a `CP` system.

 #### Git